sailscastshq/docs.sailscasts.com/docs/klean-ui/components/switch.md

 Use [Checkbox](/klean-ui/components/checkbox) when the value belongs to a form that is submitted later, when zero or many items may be selected, or when a parent needs an indeterminate state.
-Use a Radio Group for exactly one choice from a small visible set when it becomes available.
+Use [Radio](/klean-ui/components/radio) for exactly one choice from a small visible set when it becomes available.

 Switch is deliberately not a Checkbox variant.
 The two controls share a native